alexmingoia/purescript-pux/README.md

 - A type for application state.
 - A type for actions taken by the user and sent to `Input`.
-- A `View` function, which produces HTML from the current state.
+- A view function, which produces HTML from the current state.
 - An `Update` function, which produces a new state from the signal of actions.

 ## Example